 “As the digital butler expands its role in our daily lives, it can alter our worldview.
 By crafting notes for us, and suggesting “likes” for other posts it wrote for other people, our personal assistant can e ectively manipulate us through this stimulation.—Maurice E. Stucke and Ariel Ezrachi, The Subtle Ways Your Digital Assistant Might Manipulate You, November 2016

 I’ve got fake news in the title of this talk, but what does all of this have to do with fake news?

 First of all we have to look at what constitutes fake news.
 Fake news is content presented as a news story but with no grounding in reality, let alone journalistic rigour.
 Fake news roughly fits into three categories:

-- “Disinformatzya,” false content deliberately created to muddy the waters of informed public opinion, to make you distrust everything in the news
+1.Real issues exaggerated to distract you, such as issues that are exaggerated to distract the public.
+2. Propaganda, weaponised speech delivered to achieve a political aim –; a mixture of truth, exaggeration and deception.
+3. “Disinformatzya,” false content deliberately created to muddy the waters of informed public opinion, to make you distrust everything in the news

 We have to ask why have all of these forms of not-news dressed up as news become popular?
 The answer is adtech:

 “This form of digital advertising [adtech] has turned into a massive industry, driven by an assumption that the best advertising is also the most targeted, the most real-time, the most data-driven, the most personal”—Doc Searls, Brands need to fire adtech, March 2017

 The problem is that adtech powers the ads that show alongside everything.
 Adtech is behind the pay-per-click ads that show you things that are relevant to the article or to you.

 Adtech is the ads that follow you around the web.